johsteffens/mocutsvd/README.md

 ./mocutsvd_test 5000 5000
 ```

-Possible output: (Timing values from a platform with 16 HT cores)
+Possible output: (Test on a workstation with 16 HT cores)

 ```
 M = Randomized matrix of size (5000 x 5000).